Otavalo market visit 1946

 Foremost as weavers.
 Weavers of ponchos & blankets.
 A profession that initially only produced wares for an internal indigenous market.
 Soon though, because of the high quality, the Otavalo weavers were asked by the mestizos & white inhabitants to make textile products for them as well.
 Cloth, but later on also garments like cloaks & sweaters, scarves & shawls.

 That’s how the Otavalos learned how to make money & earn something extra.
 Selling quality products on market places like Otavalo & later on elsewhere.
-(Worldwide nowadays).
+Worldwide nowadays.

-• Note: In 2000 the inhabitants of Otavalo chose Mario Conejo as their first indigenous mayor.
+• In 2000 the inhabitants of Otavalo chose Mario Conejo as their first indigenous mayor.
 He wasn’t the first one in the country, but still another example of how the Otavalos broke loose from a marginalized past.

 Otavalo 1946